Technical Standards for Admission,

 - Consistently appreciate and preserve patient confidentiality.

-- Maintain sobriety in all academic and clinical environments.
+- Free from impairment of substance in all academic and clinical environments.

-- Abide by local, state, and federal laws, as well as all University of Vermont and Larner College of Medicine policies.
+- Abide by local, state, and federal laws, as well as all UVM and LCOM policies.

 - Maintain and display ethical and moral behaviors commensurate with the role of a physician in all interactions with patients, patients’ families, health care personnel, peers, colleagues, faculty, staff, and all other individuals.